 Berries contain anthocyanins.
 Anthocyanins are among a group of compounds known as polyphenols.
 Polyphenols may protect against heart disease and blood clots, improve brain function, and aid digestion.

 - Purple berries

-Naturally, both fruits and vegetables contain fiber, but fruits offer more fiber than leafy green vegetables.
+Naturally, both foods contain fiber, but fruits offer more.

 We already know the recommendation is to consume 2 1/2 cups of vegetables per day and 2 cups of fruit for most adults.
 Instead of chopping up a vegetable or fruit, you may want to eat it whole, like a carrot, apple or a celery stalk.